jetstack/cert-manager-nginx-plus-lab/README.md

     name: venafi-tpp-issuer
     kind: Issuer
 ```
+First we have to open the `pingpong.yaml` file, add the URL to your Venafi instance and save it again.

-We can apply this configuration to the cluster using:
+After that we can apply this configuration to the cluster using:
 ```console
 $ kubectl apply -f pingpong.yaml
 ```